score-framework/py.webassets/docs/index_include.rst

 while to see if this resource has changed.
 It would thus request the resource much more often than necessary.

-If we instead add a version string to the URL, we can tell the browser to cache this resource forever.
+If we instead add a "version string" to the URL, we can tell the browser to cache this resource forever.
 When the resource changes, we change the URL and point to the new URL in our HTML.

-The initial version of the resource might now have the URL http://example.com/css/colors.css?version=1.
+The initial "version" of the resource might now have the URL http://example.com/css/colors.css?version=1.
 When a browser requests this URL, we send all required HTTP headers that tell the browser that the resource found in this URL will *never* change.